hsf-training/analysis-essentials/python/first_histogram.md

 ## Plotting histograms

-Now we have the momentum of the $$B+$$ meson it would be useful to plot a histogram.
+Now that we have the momentum of the $$B+$$ meson, it would be useful to plot its distribution in a histogram.
 We could use ROOT for this but the most popular Python library for plotting is known as [`matplotlib`](https://matplotlib.org/) and this is what we will use here.
 The most common way `matplotlib` is used is with the `pyplot` interface imported as `plt` like so: